holochain/holochain/docs/specs/src/hwp_1_intro.md

 ## From Global Consensus to Scaled Consent

-*Normally one uses AXIOMS to reaason upon and create some conclusions they intend to demonstrate or prove... should that be what happens in this section?*
+*Normally one uses AXIOMS to reaason upon and create some conclusions they intend to demonstrate or prove... should that be what happens in this section?*  **Two levels enabling evolution ??**

 In distributed systems, it is absolutely fundamental to understand that every action taken by an agent in any social context happens because that agent has crossed a confidence threshold of some sort.
 From its own point of view, that the given action is appropriate to take.
 Stated another way: agentic assessment of the social context and its coherence allows agents to act.
 This is always true, whether through centralized coordiation or a Byzantine Generals' Problem approach or by Blockchain consensus algorithms.